FG-s-Modlists/FGs-Modlists-Site/content/en/ls4alphadocs.md

 ### MCMs and Character Creation

 This should be pretty familiar coming from LS3.
 Run the MCM Recording, pick a class using the book, pick a background using the Reflect power in your shouts menu.
+There is a *potential* bug in Realm of Lorkhan where you won't have the class book in your inventory.
+I haven't been able to consistently replicate it so if this happens to you please let me know via a bug report.

 ### Have fun!